West Palm Beach Probate & Trust Administration & Litigation Attorney

 West Palm Beach Probate, Trust & Guardianship FAQs

 If you have recently been appointed as the personal representative of an estate, or if you are an attorney with a probate or guardianship matter who does not regularly deal in these matters, the following may provide you with answers to some of your most basic questions.
-If you have other questions, or if you need to speak with an experienced Florida probate, trust and guardianship lawyer for advice or representation in a particular matter, please contact the law offices of Jami L. Huber, P.A. in Boca Raton and West Palm Beach at 561-283-4770.
+If you have other questions, or if you need to speak with an experienced Florida probate, trust and guardianship lawyer for advice or representation in a particular matter, please contact the law offices of Jami L. Huber, P.A. in West Palm Beach at 561-283-4770.

 How long does probate normally take?